fresh-milkshake/searcher-agent/docs/index.md

 ## Project overview

-`searcher-agent` provides an end-to-end research assistant that:
+`research-ai` provides an end-to-end research assistant that:

 - Generates multiple search queries for a user task
 - Retrieves candidates from multiple sources (arXiv, Google Scholar, PubMed, GitHub) and deduplicates them